 So what can you do to develop your little one’s sense of humor?

-Although babies don’t quite understand spoken humor just yet they are aware of your smiling and what makes you happy.
-Babies laugh at a very young age and as young as 9 months old they can begin to comprehend visual (silly faces) or physical (tickling) jokes.
+Although babies don’t quite understand spoken humor just yet, they are aware of your smile and what makes you happy.
+Babies laugh at a very young age and, as young as 9 months old, they can begin to comprehend visual (silly faces) or physical (tickling) jokes.
 Try these fun games and laugh together:

-- Play peek-a-boo: at around one year of age peek-a-boo becomes a very exciting game.
+- Play peek-a-boo: At around one year of age Peek-a-boo becomes a very exciting game.
 When your little one cracks up during this game you can tell his intellectual development is flourishing.
-Babies’ come to realize that when mommy or daddy hides he/she will come right back but it is still a tense situation.
-Now, when mommy/daddy reappears the tension is released in the form of laughter and the situation becomes a fun game.
+Babies’ come to realize that when mommy or daddy hides they will come right back, but it is still a tense situation.
+Now, when they reappear the tension is released in the form of laughter and the situation becomes a fun game.

-Toddlers have a steadier grip on humor and most surely love the element of surprise, this is why peek-a-boo or unexpected tickles, hugs or situations poke the funny bone.
-Toddlerhood includes a greater understanding of the spoken language and greater knowledge of how the world works meaning rhymes, nonsense words and acting silly and goofy will make them burst into giggles.
+Toddlers have a steadier grip on humor and most surely love the element of surprise.
+This is why Peek-a-boo or unexpected tickles, hugs, or situations poke the funny bone.
+Toddlerhood includes a greater understanding of the spoken language and greater knowledge of how the world works.
+This means that rhymes, nonsense words, and acting silly and goofy will make kids burst into giggles.
 So try out these games:

 Remember that you do not need to be a natural comedian to foster your baby’s sense of humor.
 It is very easy, all you need to do is be open to playful situations and laugh at yourself.
-Don’t be afraid to get silly, modeling humor is the best way to teach your little one about it.
-Then with time you can create funny traditions and continue fostering a humor rich environment right at home.
+Don’t be afraid to be silly; modeling humor is the best way to teach your little one about it.
+Then, with time, you can create funny traditions and continue fostering a humor rich environment right at home.